UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/6_WritingScripts.md

 ls -lh *sh
 ```

-This time we have set the script to *receive input from stdin* (i.e. the terminal), and we will need to supply a value, which will then be placed in the variable `${ME}`.
+This time we have set the script to *receive input from stdin* (i.e. the terminal), and we will need to supply a value, the first of which will be placed in the variable `${ME}`.
 Choose whichever random name you want (or just use "Boris" as in the example) and enter the following
 ```
 ./wellDone2.sh Boris